Joseph7e/MDIBL-T3-WGS-Tutorial/README.md

 ### General Notes:
-For each program that we run there are links to the manuals.
+**For each program that we run there are links to the manuals**.
 These manuals provide a thorough explanation of what exactly we are doing.
 It is important to at least skim through these to examine the options and what it does.
-The commands we run are usually general and rely on default settings, this works great for most genomes but the options may need to be tweaked for each genome.
+It is also a good idea to check out the publication which is usually associated with a new program.
+The commands we run are usually general and mostly rely on default settings, this works great for most genomes but the options may need to be tweaked depending on your genome.
 Before you run any command it is also a great idea to look at the programs help menu.
-This can usually be done with the name of the program followed by '-h' or '-help' or '--help'. i.e. **spades -h**.
+This can usually be done with the name of the program followed by '-h' or '-help' or '--help'. i.e. 'spades -h'.
 Also ... never forget about google for quick answers to any confusion.

-Also note that this tutorial assumes a general understanding of the BASH environment.
-You should be familiar with moving around the directories and understand how to manipulate files.
+Also note that this tutorial assumes a general understanding of the BASH environment. **You should be familiar with moving around the directories and understand how to manipulate files**.

 Throughout the tutorial the commands you will type are formatted into the grey text boxes and can be copied and pasted.
 The '#' symbol indicates a comment and BASH knows to ignore these lines.